ibm-cloud-docs/solution-tutorials/static-website.md

 ## Make the website content globally available with a CDN

 In this section, we will create a CDN service.
 The CDN service distributes content where it is needed.
-The first time content is requested, it’s pulled from the host server (our image in Object Storage) to the network and stays there for other users to access it quickly without the network latency to reach the host server again.
+The first time content is requested, it’s pulled from the host server (our bucket in Cloud Object Storage) to the network and stays there for other users to access it quickly without the network latency to reach the host server again.

 ### Create a CDN instance